IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 SCReAMv2 benefits from relatively frequent feedback.
 It is RECOMMENDED that a SCReAMv2 implementation follows the guidelines below.

 The feedback interval depends on the media bitrate.
-At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback interval of roughly 5ms ms is preferred.
+At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback interval of roughly 5ms is preferred.
 At very high bitrates, even shorter feedback intervals MAY be needed in order to keep the self-clocking in SCReAMv2 working well.
 One indication that feedback is too sparse is that the SCReAMv2 implementation cannot reach high bitrates, even in uncongested links.
 More frequent feedback might solve this issue.

 The numbers above can be formulated as a feedback interval function that can be useful for the computation of the desired RTCP bandwidth.
 The following equation expresses the feedback rate: